Messaging

 By the time you notice it, prospects are confused, deals are stalling, and your team is having three different conversations about the same product.

 A messaging map solves this by creating one shared source of truth that everyone draws from — adapting it for context without losing the core story.
+Start with your positioning framework and messaging framework before building the map.

 What a Messaging Map Is (and Is Not)